Benjamin-Lawson23/osTicket_ticket_lifecycle/README.md

 <h2>Step 5: Assign a ticket to an IT professional</h2>

 <p>Either the queue manager or the helpdesk professional will decide who the ticket will be resolved by.
 They will assign the ticket to that individual.
-In this case, the ticket is assigned to 'Ben Lawson'.</p>
+In this case, the ticket is assigned to 'Ben Lawson'.
+You can send the IT professional quick note as well at this point.</p>

 <p>
 <img src="https://imgur.com/lmtGOcF.png" width="50%" alt="Disk Sanitization Steps"/>